-information about the fossils you will find on our cliffs at the Museum.
+information about the very fossils you will find on our shores at the Museum.

 are the remains of ancient life, which are preserved for millions of